 Regarded as one of Colombia’s top young players, Valencia was acquired by the Timbers on Dec.
 15, 2011.
 He made his professional debut at the age of 16 and played four seasons (2008-11) for Colombian first-division club Independiente Santa Fe.

-2014: On a season-long loan with Argentine first-division side Olimpo de Bahía Blanca ...
-Has made 15 appearances (3 starts) for Olimpo during the 2013-14 Primera División de Argentina campaign, scoring six goals ...
+2014: Spent a season-long loan with Argentine first-division side Olimpo de Bahía Blanca during the 2014 season ...
+Made 15 appearances (three starts) for Olimpo during the 2013-14 Primera División de Argentina campaign, scoring six goals ...
 Scored four goals during a three-game span April 12-19 ...
 Scored the game-winning goal April 19 in a 1-0 win at Quilmes ...
 Recorded a two-goal performance April 15, scoring in the 13th and 42nd minutes, in a 3-0 victory against Argentinos Juniors ...
 Made his first start for the club and scored his third goal - the go-ahead goal - April 12 in a 1-1 draw against Racing Club ...
 Tallied an insurance goal three minutes into second-half stoppage time in a 2-0 win March 2 over Lanús ...
 Notched the game-winning goal in the 73rd minute of a 2-1 victory against Atletico Rafaela on March 21.

 2013: Played in 21 regular-season matches (5 starts) in his first full season in MLS ...
 Tallied his first MLS-career goal and recorded three assists ...
 Made his MLS debut as a second-half sub on March 3 against New York ...
 His shot in the 83rd minute forced a game-tying own goal from defender Jámison Olave in a 3-3 draw ...
 On March 3, became a part of just the third father-son pairing to play in Major League Soccer, joining Robert and Konrad Warzycha, and Alex and Teal Bunbury ...
 Valencia's father, Adolfo Valencia, played for the Metro Stars from 2000-01 ...
 Scored his first MLS goal, an 84th-minute equalizer, in a 2-2 draw on the road against Vancouver Whitecaps FC on May 18 ...
 Appeared in 11 straight league games (July 7-Sept.
 14), coming off the bench as a sub in nine of those appearances ...
 Made his first MLS start Sept.
 7 and recorded two assists - his first MLS assists - contributing to a 4-0 win over Toronto FC at JELD-WEN Field ...
 Assisted on the game-tying goal by Diego Valeri in the 50th minute of a 1-1 road draw against Chivas USA on Sept.
 14 ...
 Played in three of the club's four matches during the 2013 Lamar Hunt U.S. Open Cup, helping it reach the semifinals – its deepest run in the U.S. Open Cup in club history ...
 Featured and played all 90 minutes in each of the club's third- and fourth-round matches of the 2013 Lamar Hunt U.S. Open Cup against the Wilmington Hammerheads (USL PRO) and Tampa Bay Rowdies (NASL) ...
 Recorded an assist on the opening goal against Tampa Bay on June 12 at JELD-WEN Field ...
 Scored the game-winning goal in a 1-0 win over EPL side Norwich City FC in a friendly July 24 at JELD-WEN Field ...
 Featured in the club's 1-0 win over Mexico's Monarcas Morelia, playing 72 minutes, in a friendly July 3 at JELD-WEN Field, helping the club claim the inaugural Copa Verde ...
 Played in two matches, both substitute appearances, during the club's run in the 2013 MLS Cup Playoffs, logging 38 minutes ...
 Started all 10 of his appearances for the Timbers Reserves during the 2013 MLS Reserve League season, scoring a team-best five goals.